Zephyr (rover): Science payload

 In addition to the surface science instruments, the mission may also have science packages that operate during descent, and may also deploy stationary science instruments, such as a seismometer, that are not carried on the rover.
 All data would be transmitted to the orbiter with a high-temperature radio, so that the whole system has no cooled parts.

 Orbiter

-Because of the thick Venus atmosphere, radio signals from the rover would lack the power and reach, so a relay orbiter needs to be incorporated in the mission architecture.
+Because of the thick Venus atmosphere, radio signals from the rover would be limited in power and reach, so a relay orbiter needs to be incorporated in the mission architecture.
 After Zephyr separation, the orbiter would propulsively brake into a highly eccentric orbit around the planet.
-This orbit would have a 24 hr period, permitting communication with Zephyr for 12 to 18 hr during each orbit.
+This orbit would have a 24 hour period, permitting communication with Zephyr for 12 to 18 hour during each orbit.

 When Venus is at its closest to Earth, the communications time-lag from Venus and Earth is approximately four minutes, which is too long to control from Earth in real time, so the rover would be parked most of the time performing observations with the sail slack, while the ground controllers examine the terrain and decide the next target.

 If selected for funding, the relay orbiter could also host some science instruments.